 The film, ‘Money Worries – In Sickness and in Health’, encourages HCPs to consider money worries as a contributing factor of many health conditions.
 It provides a framework for HCPs to address money worries and respond appropriately by following the principal of C.A.R.E:

 The film will be accompanied by a companion handbook which gives HCPs practical tips on how to address their patient’s money worries and support them to resolve them.
-You can see the video below.

 For further information about the work of the Welfare Advice Service Facilitator and welfare advice and health Partnerships contact Roddy Samson - email@example.com